The Gloria Payten and Gloria Dawn Fellowships

-The Gloria Payten Foundation and the Gloria Dawn Foundation are an extraordinary gift to the performing arts in Australia.
+The Gloria Payten Foundation and The Gloria Dawn Foundation are an extraordinary gift to the performing arts in Australia.
 The Foundations represent the entire estate of Gloria Payten, a leading theatrical agent, who established International Casting Service in 1960.

 It was Gloria Payten's intention to honour the memory of Gloria Dawn, one of Australia's foremost actresses, through these Foundations.
 The remarkable contribution of these women to the performing arts in this country now continues after their deaths.

 The Foundations provide Fellowships (known as 'The Glorias') for professional actors and directors in theatre, film, and television to travel overseas to broaden their knowledge through either formal courses of study or by self-devised programs of observation and secondment.
+By the terms of Gloria Payten's will, the Fellowships are open to actors and directors only.

 It is a condition of the Fellowships that the Fellows return to Australia to work in the industry and thus share their knowledge with those around them.